playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 choco install git.install
 ```

 Additionally, I know a lot of developers would like to have access to common GNU utilities, such as `rm` and `touch`.
-Using an install flag, you're able to add those to your path for usage:
+Using an install flag, you're able to add those to your path and put them to work for you:

 ```
 choco install git.install--params "/GitAndUnixToolsOnPath"